golang/vscode-go/docs/debugging.md

 <p align="center"><img src="images/invalidCommandExceptionInfo.png" alt="Disable breakpoints from the Breakpoints context menu" width="75%"> </p>

 Use `Continue` to resume program execution.

 If you do not want the step request to be interrupted, you can disable all breakpoints from VS Code from the context menu in the `Breakpoints` view.

 <p align="center"><img src="images/disablebps.png" alt="Disable breakpoints from the Breakpoints context menu" width="75%"> </p>

+### My program does not stop at breakpoints.

+Check the "BREAKPOINTS" section in the debug view and see if the breakpoints are [greyed out](https://code.visualstudio.com/docs/editor/debugging#_breakpoints) when your debug session is active.
+Setting `stopOnEntry` is a great way to pause execution at the start to _verify_ breakpoints are set correctly.
+Or [enable logging](#collecting-logs) and see if `setBreakpoints` requests succeeded with all the breakpoints _verified_.

+This problem often occurs when the source location used in compiling the debugged program and the workspace directory VS Code uses are different.
+Common culprits are remote debugging where the program is built in the remote location, use of symbolic links, or use of `-trimpath` build flags.
+In this case, configure the `substitutePath` attribute in your launch configuration.

+### Debug sessions started with the "debug test" CodeLens or the test UI does not use my `launch.json` configuration.

+The "debug test" CodeLens and the [test UI](https://github.com/golang/vscode-go/blob/master/docs/features.md#test-and-benchmark) do not use the `launch.json` configuration ([Issue 855](https://github.com/golang/vscode-go/issues/855)).
+As a workaround, use the `go.delveConfig` setting and the `go.testFlags` setting.
+Please note that these all apply to all debug sessions unless overwritten by a specific `launch.json` configuration.

 [Delve]: https://github.com/go-delve/delve
 [VS Code variables]: https://code.visualstudio.com/docs/editor/variables-reference